 A graduated student with an English literature and Spanish language double major applying to work as a law firm legal assistant.

 In addition to these sample cover letters, you can find a range of other, often discipline-specific cover letter examples through these UW-Madison resources:

-- SuccessWorks has developed a useful resource that features an overview of cover letters and a breakdown of this genre’s main parts as well as an example cover letter and resume in response to an included job posting for a position with Americas Society Council of the Americas.
+- SuccessWorks has developed a useful resource that features an overview of cover letters.
+It provides a breakdown of this genre’s main parts as well as an example cover letter and resume, all in response to an included job posting for a position with Americas Society Council of the Americas.
 All of this is located here.

 - UW-Madison’s Law School has nine wonderful examples of cover letters for law-related jobs here.
 These are organized according how far the applicants were into their law school careers (i.e., L1, L2, and L3).

 - The Career Center for the School of Education has information about cover letters as well as sample cover letter for someone applying to be an elementary school teacher here.

 - The School of Human Ecology has several sample cover letters with their accompanying job posting.
 These include cover letters written in pursuit of positions in both the nonprofit and retail sector.
 You can find these examples here.

 This is an accordion element with a series of buttons that open and close related content panels.